ZhiQing-R/Whoo-Paper-Plane/README.md

 # Whoo-Paper-Plane
 This is a 3D infinite parkour game developed on Unity.
 The player needs to control the paper plane fly through the forest and get a higher mark.
+All the codes, models and music is made and designed by team mates.

 # Future Plan
 Add more scenes, like desert, moutains, town etc.